 Sentence for crime

 Corporal punishment is unlawful as a sentence for crime under the Penal Code 1860 and the Juvenile Justice (Care and Protection of Children) Act 2000, which do not provide for sentencing of offenders to corporal punishment.
-In Jammu and Kashmir, the Juvenile Justice (Care and Protection of Children) Act 2013 and the Ranbir Penal Code do not provide for judicial corporal punishment.
 However, throughout India, corporal punishment may be imposed under traditional justice systems, such as the Pipon system: in the absence of explicit prohibition, this appears to be lawful.

 Third/fourth report to the UN Committee on the Rights of the Child (2012), ch.
 4, para.
 40

 SAIEVAC (2011), Prohibition of corporal punishment of children in South Asia: a progress review